 Tom grew up in Hershey, PA, as the oldest of three boys.
 His brother Jim earned a double major from St. Joseph’s University, graduating with honors before embarking on a career in business.
 Matt, a senior at the University of Delaware, is a First Sergeant in the Army ROTC program and is pursuing a degree in mechanical engineering.
 Tom’s mother, Terri, has worked for years as reading specialist at a local public school.
 His father, Tom Sr., recently retired after working for more than three decades in public service.

 Tom then went on to earn his liberal arts degree from Dickinson College, where he studied philosophy and English.
 During his time at Dickinson, Tom was inducted into multiple educational honor societies, spent a semester working for Judge John F. Cherry in Dauphin County Juvenile Court, and was a member of a men’s basketball team that made back-to-back appearances in the Centennial Conference semifinals for the first time in school history.

 After his clerkship, Tom entered private practice at an international law firm in Philadelphia, where he played a significant role in several multi-million-dollar lawsuits and worked closely with the SeniorLAW Center and other pro bono organizations to provide legal assistance to low-income families.
 He also volunteered as a “Reader” in the Philly Reads Program, spending time each week reading with local elementary school students.
 Additionally, Tom published articles in a number of leading legal publications on issues relating to biometric data, cryptocurrency, and the Internet of Things.

-In his spare Tom, serves as a volunteer with the Pennsylvania Bar Association, where he provides free legal services to families and individuals across the Commonwealth.
+In his spare time, Tom serves as a volunteer with the Pennsylvania Bar Association, where he provides free legal services to families and individuals across the Commonwealth.
 He is also a member of the NAACP Harrisburg Chapter and is enrolled in the Martin Luther King, Jr., Leadership Development Institute.